 Space-based detection and early warning capabilities can identify and report threat aircraft and cruise missiles entering the area of interest.
 Satellite monitoring systems greatly improve fire control capabilities while decreasing the electronic signatures which will flood the future battlefield.
-Developmental contributions from the BMD and SDI programs will provide The Army's ability to carry out its charter depends increasingly on the imaginative integration of space assets into these battlefield functional areas and the vision to identify unique uses for future space systems.
-Three space missions offer the greatest opportunity for the Army to meet this challenge. . . .
-Force enhancement. . . .
-Space support. . . .
-Space control. . . .

-the potential for vast improvements in these areas.
+Developmental contributions from the BMD and SDI programs will provide the potential for vast improvements in these areas.